SRC Aquatic Facility Regulations

-- Appropriate swimming apparel of acceptable material and design such as Lycra, Spandex, or Nylon is required for all patrons in the pool area.
+- Appropriate swimming apparel of acceptable material and design is required for all patrons in the pool area.
 Clothing such as street clothes, street shoes, cut-offs, gym shorts, thongs, and underwear are prohibited.
 Swimwear should not have been worn for exercising immediately prior to pool use as soiled clothing can create an unhealthy swimming environment.

 - T-shirts (including those for modesty or sun protection) are not permitted.
 Rashguards, which are more tight-fitting, designed for in-water use, and which offer protection from the sun, will be permitted.

 - Large or loose jewelry is not permitted.
 Lifeguards must approve of any questionable jewelry.